NetApp/santricity-webapi-javasdk/README.md

-# NetApp SANtricity WebAPI-Java SDK
+# NetApp SANtricity WebAPI - Java SDK

 [![Build Status](http://10.113.1.247:8080/buildStatus/icon?job=Java SDK)](http://10.113.1.247:8080/job/Java SDK)
 ##Requirements

- The NetApp SANtricity WebAPI-Java SDK client library requires an installation of [Apache Maven](https://maven.apache.org/).
+ The NetApp SANtricity WebAPI - Java SDK client library requires an installation of [Apache Maven](https://maven.apache.org/).

 ##Installation

-The NetApp SANtricity WebAPI-Java SDK client library must be installed to your local Maven repository.
+The NetApp SANtricity WebAPI - Java SDK client library must be installed to your local Maven repository.

-To install the NetApp SANtricity WebAPI-Java SDK, perform the following command: ``mvn install``
+To install the NetApp SANtricity WebAPI - Java SDK, perform the following command: ``mvn install``

-Optionally, you can deploy the NetApp SANtricity WebAPI-Java SDK installation to a remote Maven repository.
+Optionally, you can deploy the NetApp SANtricity WebAPI - Java SDK installation to a remote Maven repository.

-To deploy the NetApp SANtricity WebAPI-Java SDK installation remotely, configure the settings of the repository and perform the following command: ``mvn deploy``
+To deploy the NetApp SANtricity WebAPI - Java SDK installation remotely, configure the settings of the repository and perform the following command: ``mvn deploy``

 ###Dependencies